 Corrie Gardeners community group

-We are a community group working with tenants & residents living in Coronation Gardens, Coronation Walk & Coronation Rd, Radcliffe.
+We are a community group working with tenants and residents living in Coronation Gardens, Coronation Walk & Coronation Road, Radcliffe.

-We look after the gardens around Coronation Gardens and have ‘The Friendly Bench’ click this link to learn more.
-We would love more groups to use it as a meeting point, for walks, or stopping off during a walk etc.
+We look after the communal gardens around Coronation Gardens, and we have 'The Friendly Bench' which can be fully accessed by all.
+We would love more groups to use it as a meeting point for walks etc

-We also assist with the communal garden on Church St West, planting, and weeding.
+We also assist with the gardens situated by Chilli Pepper on Church Street West, Radcliffe.

 Radcliffe Litter Pickers